 Water Consumption Trends (total)

 Food and Living

 Embedding Sustainability in Food and Living.
-Residential & Dining Enterprises (R&DE) is home to 13,000 students, and serves 18,000 meals per day, and incorporates sustainability throughout every aspect of its service.
-R&DE prioritizes local, organic, humanely raised, fairly traded food, as well as food from family-owned farms and sustainable fisheries.
+Residential & Dining Enterprises (R&DE) is home to 13,000 students and serves 18,000 meals per day across its more than 300 facilities for dining, catering, hospitality, and residences.